smsharma/fermi-gce-flows/README.md

-# Simulation-inference for the Galactic Center Excess
+# Simulation-based inference for the Galactic Center Excess

 ## TODO

-- Update to newer GPU-supported version of SBI, document dependencies
-- Add saving and loading model state dicts
+[ ] Update to newer GPU-supported version of SBI, document dependencies [ ] Add saving and loading model state dicts
-- Streamline inference, write separate script to decouple from nb
-- Write analysis class
+[ ] Streamline inference, write separate script to decouple from nb [ ] Write analysis class
-- Generalize simulation script, somewhat clunky atm
+[ ] Generalize simulation script, somewhat clunky
+[ ] Document all of the code